bitpoke/wordpress-operator/README.md

   volumes: []
   # extra volume mounts for the Wordpress container
   volumeMounts: []
-  # extra env variables for the Wordpress container
+  # extra env variables for the Wordpress container or to enable certain features
   env:
     - name: WORDPRESS_DB_HOST
       value: mysite-mysql